 - Achieving a new benchmark ROI

 While goals are important, don’t focus all of your efforts in reaching an arbitrary number.
-What’s more valuable is that your still have an impact on your business or charity through this gala.
+What’s more valuable is that you still have an impact on your business or charity through this gala.
 If you missed your goals slightly, extract whatever lesson to be learned from it so you do it even better next time.

 New York’s Madison Square Garden, for example, is a top venue that can be considered a contemporary blank canvas facility.
 By contrast, The Red Rocks Amphitheatre in Denver is an open-air venue designed specifically for music concerts or music-themed events.

 Galas may also take on a festival-like structure, meaning that some portion of the event may take place outdoors.
 Consider a venue known for its exterior space if you want your guests to be able to soak in nature on top of your indoor spaces.
 Here are a few ways to get started finding a venue online.

-You can pair musicians of any type with dancing for a fun affair — especially with themes that lend themselves well to a dance floor pairing (like a masquerade ball!)
+You can pair musicians of any type with dancing for a fun affair — especially with themes that lend themselves well to a dance floor pairing (like a masquerade ball!).

 DJs are appropriate, too, if it’s a better fit for your theme or audience.
 There’s a misconception that DJs only perform for more informal events, but this is absolutely not the case.
 DJs are versatile and can play an array of classical beats fitting for black-tie events or electric/funk/hip-hop music for a more groovy crowd.

 Look for catering companies known for serving formal events, such as weddings and corporate functions.
-You will also need to decide between a buffet-style dinner or a single-serve meal depending on whether you want guests to mix and mingle or get to know their table neighbors.
+You will also need to decide between a buffet-style dinner or a plated meal depending on whether you want guests to mix and mingle or get to know their table neighbors.

 Galas need to be marketed just like any other event.
 While you need to be active on social media, you shouldn’t completely eschew offline methods, either.

-For social media, try ALL of the following:
+For social media, try all of the following:

 - Using an event hashtag that showcases your cause and theme

 For offline methods, one good strategy is to send out traditional flyers in the form of an invitation.
-Cordially invite the guest to your gala in a themed hand-out that feels special and exciting–and make sure it gives all the necessary details about registering online, buying tickets, and more.
+Cordially invite the guest to your gala in a themed hand-out that feels special and exciting.
+And make sure it gives all the necessary details about registering online, buying tickets, and more.

-This also gives you more room for some creativity as an event planner and helps you navigate details like food selection, music choices, etc. Themes can be specific to a season, like a winter wonderland for a December event.
+This also gives you more room for some creativity as an event planner and helps you navigate details like food selection, music choices, and decor.
+Themes can be specific to a season, like a winter wonderland for a December event.
 You might also opt for a theme that complements a certain industry, such as a travel theme for an international organization or cause.

-Brainstorming gala fundraiser ideas is all about creating a good time for the guests and making sure you provide a fun escape from run-of-the-mill events or parties.
-With a carefully planned event, not only could you achieve your goals of fundraising or brand awareness, but you will also uplift your brand’s image and drive a bigger following in the aftermath.
+Brainstorming gala ideas is all about creating a good time for the guests and making sure you provide a fun escape from run-of-the-mill events or parties.
+With a carefully planned event, not only can you achieve your goals of fundraising or brand awareness, but you will also uplift your brand’s image and drive a bigger following in the aftermath.